Lincolnwood Dethatching Lawn Services

 Understanding Thatch Buildup in Lincolnwood’s Heavy Clay Soils

-Lincolnwood’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
+Lincolnwood’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
 The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions.
 Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge thatch breakdown.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
 Key indicators that dethatching is needed include:

-- Matted, spongy grass surface
+- Matted, spongy grass appearance

 - Water ponding after light rain